samuelduchesne/pyumi/README.md

 - features that are made of a MultiPolygon will be broken down into distinct Breps and will share the same attributes.
 - features that don't resolve with any template assignment will be put to the ``umi::Context::Shading`` layer.

+## Compatibility

+Because pyumi relies on the rhino3dm library, it is only compatible with python 3.7.

 ## Installation

 pyumi uses many GIS libraries that are quite finicky.
 It is strongly recommended that pyumi be installed on a new conda environment: